 Mark Chipman is the Executive Chairman of the Board of True North Sports & Entertainment Limited and Winnipeg Jets Hockey Club.
 In addition, he serves as the Governor of the Winnipeg Jets on the NHL’s Board of Governors and is Chairman of the Winnipeg Jets True North Foundation.

-Born and raised in Winnipeg, Mark attended the University of North Dakota where he lettered in varsity football while earning an Honors B.A. in Economics and a Juris Doctorate Degree in Law.
-Mark entered the business of professional hockey in 1996 through the acquisition and relocation of the International Hockey League’s (IHL) Minnesota Moose to Winnipeg.
-As President of the Manitoba Moose Hockey Club, Mark led the initiative that resulted in the acceptance of six IHL teams into the American Hockey League (AHL) in 2001.
-For the following ten seasons Mark was an active member of the AHL's Executive Committee during which time he developed True North’s vision and eventually the opportunity for the return of NHL hockey to Manitoba.
+Born and raised in Winnipeg, Chipman attended the University of North Dakota where he lettered in varsity football while earning an Honors B.A. in Economics and a Juris Doctorate Degree in Law.
+Chipman entered the business of professional hockey in 1996 through the acquisition and relocation of the International Hockey League’s (IHL) Minnesota Moose to Winnipeg.
+As President of the Manitoba Moose Hockey Club, Chipman led the initiative that resulted in the acceptance of six IHL teams into the American Hockey League (AHL) in 2001.
+For the following ten seasons Chipman was an active member of the AHL's Executive Committee during which time he developed True North’s vision and eventually the opportunity for the return of NHL hockey to Manitoba.

-In addition to his business and hockey interests, Mark is actively involved in a number of Winnipeg community efforts.
-Mark and his wife Patti have both played major roles with the Winnipeg Jets True North Foundation since its inception in 1996.
+In addition to his business and hockey interests, Chipman is actively involved in a number of Winnipeg community efforts.
+He and his wife Patti have both played major roles with the Winnipeg Jets True North Foundation since its inception in 1996.